 - Copies of work experience letters and offer and relieving letters

 In some cases, an employee with an approved H-1B visa never entered the US nor worked for the sponsoring employee.
 If the worker wants to work for a new employer, that employer must file a new H-1B petition.
 Since there are no paystubs and the employee never worked in the US, there is no issue of extending the H-1B status.
 The worker will be issued an I-94 when he/she enters the US.

 The worker must work in the city or area where the LCA was filed and in the position indicated on the form.
-If you are filing this for the worker, be sure that the LCA accurately reflects where the worker is working and the specific job.
+If you are filing this for the worker, be sure that the LCA accurately reflects where the worker is working, any additional worksites, and the specific job.